Congenital adrenal hyperplasia

 Monitoring the effectiveness of medication includes regularly scheduled:

-This procedure may involve reducing the size of the clitoris and reconstructing the vaginal opening.
+Surgery may involve reducing the size of the clitoris and reconstructing the vaginal opening.
 The surgery is typically performed between 2 and 6 months of age.
-Females who have corrective genital surgery may need more cosmetic surgery later in life.
+Females who have reconstructive genital surgery may need more cosmetic surgery later in life.

 Preparing for an appointment